megdanahy/VentureOut_Web_App/README.md

 This project is a prototype of a web application for managing outdoor equipment reservations and event registration.
 It includes:

-- HTML pages showing main workflows
+- HTML pages showing main workflow code
 - Screenshots of app interface
 - Notes on intended functionality and future improvements